-Bioshock Infinite: Burial at Sea - Episode Two Back in Rapture
+This Bioshock Infinite: Burial at Sea - Episode Two walkthrough is divided into 6 total pages.

 When you have control pick up the doll's head on the ground just in front of you.